araaish/araaish.github.io/_posts/2020-7-16-winning-giveaways-with-twitterbot.md

 Thus the last idea is to enter many contests.
 If the probability of winning one contest is low, we can increase our chances of winning _something_ by entering as many contests as possible.
 So I thought about using automation to enter some online contests.

+Hunter Scott has a great [project](https://www.hscott.net/twitter-contest-winning-as-a-service/) that informed my process with this project.
+Definitely check it out if you want to try this out yourself.

 ### Twitter Botting

 Twitter is perhaps the easiest platform for entering giveaways.
 There are many giveaways where the only criteria to enter is a RT (retweet) and a follow.
 By taking advantage of the twitter API, we can write a relatively simple Python script to periodically web scrape the twitter search results for the #giveaway tags and retweet eligible tweets.